Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 The dry air is bad for your nose

-Apologies in advance if this is a bit graphic, but one thing about winter in Japan that took me by complete surprise was having a bloodied nose.
+Apologies in advance if this is a bit graphic, but one thing about Japan winter weather that took me by complete surprise was having a bloodied nose.

 The low humidity and going in-and-out of heating means the dry air caused some of my delicate nasal passage membranes to rupture.
 Again as someone from a warmer climate, I was not expecting that!